heimdal/heimdal/lib/asn1/README-X681.md

 use syntaxes and encodings unrelated to ASN.1.
 I.e., these concepts are *not* ASN.1-specific.

-Many Internet protocols use typed holes, and many use ASN.1 and typed holes.
+Many Internet protocols use typed holes, and many use typed holes in ASN.1 types.
 For example, PKIX, Kerberos, LDAP, and others, use ASN.1 and typed holes.

-For an example of an Internet protocol that does not use ASN.1 but which still has typed holes, see SSHv2.
+For examples of an Internet protocol that does not use ASN.1 but which still has typed holes, see IP, MIME, SSHv2, IKEv2, and others.
+Most quintessentilly, IP itself, since IP packet payloads are for some upper layer protocol identified in the IP packet header.

 In ASN.1 these generally look like: